 Known in green circles as 'black gold', compost is free organic material.
 You can create a compost bin or pile in your yard by alternating brown material (like leaves and garden trimmings) and green material (kitchen scraps and manure) with some soil in between.

-Yes!
-Raw cardboard (unwaxed) can effectively decompose in your compost heap.
-It counts as dry carbon material, so be sure to balance it with the same amount of green material.
+Similarly, you can also use raw cardboard (unwaxed) as part of your organic garden.
+Cardboard can effectively decompose in your compost heap.
+However, it counts as dry carbon material, so be sure to balance it with the same amount of green material.

 Your compost heap or bin should be largely free from odour.
 In two months, you should have perfect compost ready for planting.